 (3) A delegation under this section is revocable at will and no delegation prevents the exercise of any power by the Trust.

-[Section 12 amended by No. 72 of 1973 s.
+[Section 12 amended: No. 72 of 1973 s.
 2.]

 12A.
 Remuneration and allowances

 The Minister, on the recommendation of the Public Sector Commissioner, may determine from time to time the remuneration and allowances (if any) to be paid to —